Tahnihf/My-coding-project/README.md

 Other important files for my tutor to view is:

+File name: A3 Video.mp4 - My walkthrough video of my project and my design choices and its key features.

 File name: Bank of codes.docx - I created this bank of codes during my progress of developing my project.
 It holds all of the neccesary codes I learnt when interacting with tutorials, resources, websites and Youtube videos.
 It also has my own definition of their functions for me to easily understand which I referred back to while I was creating my final project.

 File names: